Yuk Hui

 Key Contributions

-• Authored The Question Concerning Technology in China, bridging Eastern and Western philosophy of technology
+• Wrote The Question Concerning Technology in China, putting Chinese and European philosophy of technology into direct conversation

 Videos & Interviews